 Camden Market has been an institution for as long as I can remember, and it seems to have changed little – still lots of ethnic food, flowing drapes and exotic incense.
-How re-assuring.
+How reassuring.
 A temporary market was first established here in 1974 and today it is one of the most popular visitor destinations in London, attracting approximately 100,000 people each weekend.

 MTV Studios used to be the offices of TV-am, designed by Terry Farrell in 1982 and a fabulous expression of post-modernism.
 Shortly after its completion, critic Jonathan Glancey called it “one of the most obviously spectacular architect-designed interiors completed in recent years and one of the high points of Postmodernism”.
 Today, the project could be seen as an early precursor to the playful workplaces of technology companies likes Google and Facebook.
-Clive Wilkinson, the architect behind the Googleplex, was actually among Farrell’s team.
+Clive Wilkinson, one of the architects behind the Googleplex, was actually among Farrell’s team.
 Sadly, much has been lost and it is a shadow of its former post-modern self.
 But the egg cups still straddle the roof-line!!

 Just past Kentish Town Rd on the south side, squeezed in between Sainsbury’s and the canal, is Grand Union Walk, designed by Nicholas Grimshaw in 1988 and comprising a run of ten individual hi tech houses.
 There’s a fascinating film about the houses on You Tube in which Nicholas Grimshaw goes back for the first time and meets with a family that has lived there since it was built.
 The owner was asked what she liked about the place so much and she replies; “I love sci fi…it looked like a space hub.”
 They are in fact that very rare thing, a modern terrace, bringing an industrial aesthetic to a residential setting.
 If they remind you slightly of the sides of a London bus, that’s not a coincidence, that was the panelling they used.